Caridina Taiwan Bee Shrimp

 Tank Size Recommendations

-For keeping Caridina Taiwan bee shrimp, a tank size of at least 5 gallons (19 liters) is recommended to provide stable water parameters and space for a small colony.
+For keeping Caridina Taiwan bee shrimp, starts at 10 gallons (38 liters), and a minimum of 5 gallons (19 liters) is recommended to provide stable water parameters and space for a small colony.

 Filtration Options (Focus on Sponge Filters)